i2group/analyze/documentation/developer_essentials_example_audit_csv.md

 About this task
 ---------------

 When you build the audit logging to CSV example, you create a JAR file that contains an implementation of the `IAuditLogger` interface.
-To enable audit functionality, you must add the JAR file to an existing i2 Analyze deployment, and then configure the platform to use the class that the JAR file contains.
+To enable audit functionality, you must redeploy i2 Analyze to include the new JAR file, and configure the platform to use the class that the JAR file contains.

 Procedure
 ---------